 There are three LogMeOnce business plans on offer, with prices ranging from $3 / £3 / AUD$5 user/month to $7 / £7 / AUD$10 user/month.
 All plans come with a 14-day free trial and you don’t need to use a credit or debit card to give it a go.

 The cheapest Team & Business plan includes a range of advanced features such as a dedicated vault for each user, a centralized admin panel, unlimited device access, and secure sharing tools.
+Even on this lower end of the scale, there’s support for single sign-on (SSO) which is typically reserved for the most expensive plan, so businesses looking for a well-rounded password manager would do well to shortlist LogMeOnce.
+There’s even support for custom branding, alongside priority technical support.

 Finally, the Identity and Password Manager plan adds a selection of tools, including MFA authentication, IP address restriction, device whitelisting, dark web monitoring, and leaked password monitoring.

 Setting up your LogMeOnce account is extremely straightforward and shouldn’t take more than a minute or two.
 Simply select the plan you want and follow the prompts to install the relevant browser extension.
-Browser (opens in new tab) support is good, with extensions available for Chrome, Firefox and Edge.
+Browser support is good, with extensions available for Chrome, Firefox, and Edge.
 Still, you’ll find better support for more niche browsers elsewhere.

 Install the extension and download another small app and you’ll be ready to go – and then you’re able to access LogMeOnce’s main web interface.